Fouzia Khan

-Dr.Fouzia Khan or Fauzia Tahseen Khan, also known as Fauzia Khan, is an Indian politician of the Nationalist Congress Party – Sharadchandra Pawar.
-She is a member of the Rajya Sabha the upper house of Indian Parliament from Maharashtra.
+Dr. Fauzia Tahseen Khan (born 19 February 1957), better known as Fouzia Khan, is an Indian politician of the Nationalist Congress Party (Sharadchandra Pawar).
+She was a member of the Rajya Sabha the upper house of Indian Parliament from Maharashtra.
 She is the National president of Nationalist Mahila Congress (NCP's Women's wing), an Ex-Minister of State of Government of Maharashtra in India.
 She was two time M.L.C. i.e. member of Legislative Council the upper house of Maharashtra Legislature.
 Convent-educated Khan is the first Muslim woman in the state who has served as minister in the Maharashtra government.

 Portfolio held

 She was minister of state (junior minister) with portfolios for School Education, Women & Child Development, Cultural Affairs, General Administration, Information & Public Relations, Minorities Development (including Aukaf), and Protocol.

 Political profile

-Fauzia Khan belongs Nationalist Congress Party (NCP) of Sharad Pawar.
-She has been two times served as member of legislative council of Maharashtra.
-Her paternal home is Aurangabad, Maharashtra.
+Fauzia Khan belongs Nationalist Congress Party (Sharadchandra Pawar).
+She has served two times as member of legislative council of Maharashtra.
+Her paternal home is in Aurangabad, Maharashtra.
 She moved to Parbhani after marriage where she started her political career by contesting the election for the post of President of Parbhani Municipal Council.